 If you haven’t already, you’ll need to sign in to your Amazon account on the Amazon Fire TV stick.
 You won’t be able to download or use a VPN unless you’re logged in.

-In order to set up a VPN on the Amazon Fire TV stick, you’ll need to start a simple search.
-Instead of click on “Apps” in the menu, it’s easier to either use the Alexa voice search feature or click on the magnifying glass in the left-hand corner.
+In order to set up a VPN on the Amazon Fire TV stick, you’ll need to start with a simple search.
+Instead of clicking on “Apps” in the menu, it’s easier to either use the Alexa voice search feature or click on the magnifying glass in the left-hand corner.
+Simply search for “VPN”.

-- Choose the Right VPN for Fire TV
+- Choose Your VPN for Amazon Fire TV

 It is possible to download and install a VPN on Amazon Fire TV without yet having a subscription to the VPN.
 To make things easier, I recommend creating a VPN account on your computer first and then signing in to the app on Fire TV.
 Installing the VPN app should only take about a minute to complete.

-You have no installed a VPN on your Amazon Fire TV stick.
-Congrats!
+You have now installed a VPN on your Amazon Fire TV stick.

 This is only half the battle, though.
 Now, you need to sign in to the VPN app and connect to a server in order to access geoblocked content on your favorite streaming services.